ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-planning.md

    * vSphere Enterprise Plus license.
    * Must have a vSphere Distributed Switch (vDS).
 The distributed switch is available with vSphere Enterprise Plus Edition.
    * When installed, the on-premises Layer 2 concentrator service appliance must have access to a vNIC port and any VLANs to be stretched.
-   * If the network is to be stretched over the public internet or a VPN (on an alternative path), the L2C VM in vCenter Server requires an IP address.
+   * If the network is to be stretched over the public internet or a VPN (on an alternative path), the L2C VM in {{site.data.keyword.vcf-auto-short}} requires an IP address.
 The remote IP address is required to configure the Layer 2 concentrator.
    * If multiple Layer 2 concentrators are wanted, each must have an IP address on-premises and in the cloud.

 ## Pre-deployment planning